hibiken/asynq/README.md

 [Asynqmon](https://github.com/hibiken/asynqmon) is a web based tool for monitoring and administrating Asynq queues and tasks.

-> ☝️ Please see the tool's [README](https://github.com/hibiken/asynqmon) for details.

 Here's a few screenshots of the Web UI:

 **Queues view**